zsteinkamp/zsteinkamp.github.io/_posts/2022-02-06-what-comes-next.markdown

 * Top-to-bottom responsibility in a given problem space
 * Mentorship expected and encouraged
 * Hands-on solutioning or writing code >= 50% of the time
-* Involved in determining team/org strategy and standards
+* Involved in team/org strategy and standards
-* Involved in hiring and eventually hiring process
+* Involved in hiring and refining hiring process

 ## Team Attributes